Glenn Mitchell

 For an online multiuser environment, I developed a system for managing user locations, activity and messaging with a custom RTMP server.

-I'll use php for acquisition and sanitising of remote data in any number of formats - json/xml/csv/geojson/kml/...
-And typically mysql/maria for data storage and handling.
+Typically I've used php for acquisition and sanitising of remote data in any number of formats - json/xml/csv/geojson/kml/... and mysql/maria for data storage and handling.

 heart lineart